Esquire-Digital/static-docs/development/overview.md

 Below is a thousand foot perspective of how the entire system works; from editing content, to generating pages, to publishing them to the internet.

 ![Architecture Infographic](../_media/architecture-horiz.png)

-### WordPress

-The WordPress install maintains a database of content that editors can edit and publish as they need.
-By using a plugin called WPGraphQL, we expose this content for easy querying.